 So what does that all mean for your employment history ?

 To impress recruiters, you need to show your growth in responsibilities and knowledge of the real estate industry.
 Make each previous job count by describing not just what you did, but how you did it.
-No need to list the same skills for each job.
+There's no need to list the same skills for each job.
 Once you say you used Excel, you don’t need to waste space mentioning it again.
 Instead, show off your problem-solving abilities by explaining how you overcame a challenge at work at the results you achieved.

 If you have expertise in a particular area, make sure you highlight that.
 For instance, real estate agents rely more and more on social media to publicize their listings.
 If you have social media accounts, or better yet, have managed business accounts, that may give you an edge over another candidate.
 Remember to use powerful action verbs that showcase your skills and abilities.

 In most states, real estate transaction coordinators need to be certified.
 Make sure you list your certification here.
 If you have several certifications or honors, consider creating a separate section for them.
 Another category to consider is professional affiliations.
 Those can be added here or separately.
 You can mix and match these sections.
-For example: Education and Affiliations or Certifications and Honors.
+For example: "Education and Affiliations" or "Certifications and Honors."

 You do not need to list your high school diploma if you have a certificate and a bachelor’s degree.

-Your skills section should serve as an influential summary conveying the value you bring as a real estate coordinator.
+Your CV skills section should serve as an influential summary conveying the value you bring as a real estate coordinator.
 This is the place to pull out your most highly desired skills.
 Think about skills you have that others may not.
 These high-level skills will help you stand out from other applicants.

 Analyze each job listing and try to match the exact keywords and phrases to improve your chances of getting past the computerized screening , or Applicant Tracking System (ATS).
 Personalize all the sections of your resume to best fit each job for which you apply.